-- a) Assemble the electrophoresis apparatus (5.7) according to the manufacturer's recommendations.
-For the gel preparation, use a comb suited for the number of test samples - b) Weight (5.12) 2 g of agarose (6.17) and add it to 100 mL of TAE 1x (6.19) in a glass beaker - c) Gently resuspend the agarose powder by rotation - d) Boil the agarose suspension for 30 sec.
-If the solution is not homogeneous, continue to boil for another 30 sec - e) Restore with water the volume lost during boiling - f) Allow the agarose solution to cool - g) Before it solidifies (at about 47°C), add DNA intercalating agent (6.20) according to the manufacturer's instructions - h) Shake gently to dissolve uniformly the DNA intercalating agent and pour the agarose in the gel tray previously prepared (point "a")
+- Assemble the electrophoresis apparatus (5.7) according to the manufacturer's recommendations.
+For the gel preparation, use a comb suited for the number of test samples - b) Weight (5.12) 2 g of agarose (6.17) and add it to 100 mL of TAE 1x (6.19) in a glass beaker - c) Gently resuspend the agarose powder by rotation - Boil the agarose suspension for 30 sec.
+If the solution is not homogeneous, continue to boil for another 30 sec - e) Restore with water the volume lost during boiling - f) Allow the agarose solution to cool - g) Before it solidifies (at about 47°C), add 1.0 μL of ethidium bromide solution (6.20) - h) Shake gently to dissolve uniformly the ethidium bromide and pour the agarose in the gel tray previously prepared (point "a")